joshuar/go-hass-agent/docs/development.md

   - Typically installed with `go install golang.org/x/text/cmd/gotext@latest`
 - [goreleaser](https://goreleaser.com/install/).

+## Development Environment

+It is recommended to use [Visual Studio Code](https://code.visualstudio.com/).
+This project makes use of a [Devcontainer](https://containers.dev/) to provide some convenience during development.

+If using Visual Studio Code, you should be prompted when opening your cloned copy of the code to setup the dev container.
+The container contains a installation of Home Assistant that can be used for testing.
+To start Home Assistant, run the _Run Home Assistant Core_ task.
+Home Assistant should then be available on `http://localhost:8123` for testing against.

+Note that while you can also build and run the agent within the container environment, this will limit what sensors are reported and may even hinder development of new sensors.
+As such, it is recommended to build and run outside of the container.
+You can still connect to Home Assistant running within the container, as it is exposed as per above.

 ## Building

 **go-hass-agent** makes use of `go generate` to generate some of the code.
 A typical build process would be: